 Always start with a plan.
-While viral content for creators seems like pure luck (cue @doggface208's on a skateboard singing 'Dreams' and sipping Ocean Spray), what's not always visible are the many hours of planning/attempting/creative experimenting spent to make the next piece of content "it."
+While viral content for creators seems like pure luck (cue @doggface208's on a skateboard singing 'Dreams' and sipping Ocean Spray), what's not always visible are the many hours of planning/attempting/creative experimenting spent to make the next piece of "it" content.
 To compete in the space, brands need to work twice as hard to produce the same striking material that effectively and seamlessly delivers critical selling points for a product or service.
 Having a plan means you can strive for success with clear objectives, so even if the views don't rack up to a million or more, you are still driving people down the funnel and connecting with the right audiences.
 Start with clear objectives, straight forward messaging, and dedicate the appropriate amount of time and resources to a thoughtful strategy that will guide you from the start of the race to the finish line.

 Understanding how to connect with your audience will make it easier to decide what the content will be and who should be in it.
 Questions to ask yourself early on in the planning stage are: Is your brand celebrity-driven, or does your audience connect more to real people?
 Are they serious, philanthropic, or comedic?
 Where do they spend their time?
 What resonates with them?
 What triggers a reaction?
 Do they respond well to short-form content or longer-format content?

 Find answers to these questions with a glance at your current content to understand what's been successful so far.
 What programs resonated with your community, what didn't work, what sentiment took place in the comments.
 Often what's not working is an excellent indication of what will in the future.
-Looking back at your content will help develop a checklist of do's and don'ts to stick to when mapping your content and partner selection.
+Looking back at your content will help develop a checklist of do's and don'ts to stick to when mapping your content and finding influencers.

 With everyone "bored in the house and in the house bored," content creation is at an all-time high.
 The influx of content means there are many opportunities to trendjack something to your advantage.
 Depending on the objective, it might make sense to upcycle content that worked in the past or hop on a trend and add your own spin.
-However, if you feel you are trying to reinvent the wheel, it may mean you need to start from scratch and pave the wave for a new moment to stand out.
+However, if you feel you are trying to reinvent the wheel, it may mean you need to start from scratch and pave the way for a new moment to stand out.